 Best Wi-Fi 6 Router for Most People: TP-Link Archer AX21

-Some Wi-Fi 6 routers will cost you hundreds of dollars, but TP-Link’s Archer AX21 is a great option that hits a sweet spot in terms of functionality and price.
-This dual-band router supports Wi-Fi speeds up to 1.8Gbps and delivers powerful performance thanks to its four high-gain antennas and beamforming technology to provide better, more targeted connections with your devices.
+Some Wi-Fi 6 routers are pricey, but the TP-Link Archer AX21 is a great entry-level Wi-Fi 6 option that hits a sweet spot in terms of features and price.
+It’s a dual-band router that supports Wi-Fi speeds up to 1.8Gbps in total, and uses four high-gain antennas and beamforming tech to deliver more targeted connections to your devices.

 Best Premium Wi-Fi 6 Router: Asus RT-AX86U

 Want an even more powerful Wi-Fi 6 router?
 Our friends at Gizmodo recommend the Asus RT-AX86U, which has plenty of customization options in the mix, although the interface isn’t the best of the best.
 It packs in four outgoing gigabit Ethernet ports, including one that’ll prioritize gaming traffic automatically, plus it has gigabit LAN, 2.5-gigabit LAN/WAN, and two USB 3.2 Gen 1 ports for network attached storage (NAS) via hard drive.

 It’s not as simple and straightforward as the TP-Link option above, but power users will dig the added versatility and options.
 Reviewer Wes Davis wrote:

 “Whether you just want lag-free gaming or you need something that can handle a heavy overall load, this router does it with aplomb.
 We are rapidly approaching the day when recommendations like this one aren’t just about future-proofing, but you will find in the RT-AX86U a router more than capable of meeting the unexpected demands put upon all of us this year.
 If you’ve got a smaller home that needs a lot of power and would prefer to check out mesh networking at a later date, this is absolutely the router for you.”